humdrum-tools/humdrum-documentation/tool/pf/index.md

 `**pf`) refer to Section 2 *(Representation Reference)* of this reference manual.

-It is recommended that output files produced using the **pf** command should be given names with the distinguishing \`.pf\' extension.
+It is recommended that output files produced using the <span class="tool">pf</span> command should be given names with the distinguishing \`.pf\' extension.

 >   ------------ --------------------------------------------------------------------